Resolution and Robustness Bounds for Reconstructive Spectrometers

-We subject the theory to two sets of numerical tests: a random matrix theory (RMT) model, and full-wave simulations.
-Over a wide range of conditions, the theoretical predictions closely match the actual error rates, either using the pseudoinverse or a neural network for inference.
-We also demonstrate that the super-resolution regime is achievable in both kinds of models.
-In the full-wave simulations, we show that combining our results with the scaling laws for diffusive transport \cite{akkermans2007mesoscopic} predicts an optimal device size without a brute-force search.
-Our theory thus yields useful insights to guide the design of reconstructive spectrometers.
+We subject the theory to two kinds of numerical tests, using a random matrix theory (RMT) model and full-wave simulations.
+The theory closely matches numerical outcomes over a wide range of conditions within the assumed scattering regime, either using the pseudoinverse or a neural network for inference.
+Super-resolution is found to be achievable in both models.
+In the full-wave simulations, we show that combining our theory with the scaling laws for diffusive transport \cite{akkermans2007mesoscopic} yields a correct prediction of optimal device size without a brute-force search.
+Finally, we discuss the possibility that the systems best able to overcome these reconstruction error bounds are those \textit{outside} the Ericson regime, with non-Lorentzian spectral correlations~\cite{ericson1960fluctuations, lehmann1995chaotic}.